Harrison Bader: College

-In October 2011, Bader committed to the University of Pittsburgh to play for the Panthers baseball team.
-However, he had not signed a National Letter of Intent.
-He decommitted from Pittsburgh in May 2012, and committed to the University of Maryland to play for the Terrapins.
-However, Maryland did not offer him a scholarship.
-In July, he therefore decommitted from Maryland, and committed to the University of Florida to play for the Gators, inasmuch as Florida in contrast offered him a partial scholarship.
+Bader played college baseball for the University of Florida after decommitting from two other schools.
+In October 2011, Bader committed to the University of Pittsburgh but never signed a letter of intent.
+He decommitted from Pittsburgh in May 2012 and committed to the University of Maryland without a scholarship.
+In July 2012, he decommitted from Maryland and accepted a scholarship from Florida.

 Bader led the Gators with a .312 batting average in 221 at-bats as a freshman, with 15 stolen bases (10th in the Southeastern Conference), and was named to the All-SEC Freshman Team.
+In summer 2013, Bader played collegiate summer baseball with the Lakeshore Chinooks of the Northwoods League.
+While playing for the Chinooks, Bader lived with Craig Counsell and his family at their home in Whitefish Bay, Wisconsin.

-He again led the team, with a .337 average (sixth in the Conference) in 169 at-bats with a .421 on-base percentage (sixth) as a sophomore, and was named All-SEC Second Team.
-In 2014, his sophomore year, Bader was suspended for 19 games after a scooter accident that occurred while he was driving under the influence of alcohol.
+As a sophomore with the Gators, he again led the team in batting, with a .337 average (sixth in the Conference) in 169 at-bats, with a .421 on-base percentage (sixth), and was named All-SEC Second Team.
+In 2014, his sophomore year, Bader was suspended for 19 games after he drove his scooter into a parked truck while he was under the influence of alcohol.
 After the 2014 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 As a junior in 2015, he batted .297/.393/.566 (10th in the Conference) in 256 at-bats with 17 home runs (third), 66 RBIs (third), and 10 hit by pitch (eighth) in 67 games.
 Bader was named to the All-Tournament Team in the 2015 College World Series after he batted .348 in five games.
 He was named a second-team All-American by Perfect Game, and a third-team All-American by the National Collegiate Baseball Writers Association (NCBWA).

 In his three seasons with the school, Bader became the 11th player in school history to record over 20 home runs, over 100 RBIs, and over 30 steals over his career.